 About the Author:

-Charles Snider has been collecting records since the early 70’s, amassing one of the most complete archives of what is known as progressive rock.
+Charles Snider has been collecting records since the early 1970s, amassing one of the most complete archives of progressive rock.
 “One of my earliest memories of vinyl was The Beatles’ ‘Paperback Writer’ b/w ‘Rain.’
-I can remember turning the balance knob to isolate the sounds within the stereo mix, and just being fascinated with the tones of the instruments.”
+Musically, my love for British music and everything thereafter starts with The Beatles.
+My daughters are even named after Beatles’ songs!”
 Snider’s self-professed passion for the music “archaeology” continued over the decades, branching out to many other genres of music.
-“In the early 90’s, Kevin Eden and I curated the WMO label, with the cooperation and support of Wire.
+“In the early 90s, Kevin Eden and I curated the WMO label, with the cooperation and support of Wire.
 The CD was a new format, and we released a lot of hard to find records, as well as unreleased archival material and two very good tribute discs.”
 Upon moving to Chicago in 2000, he began writing the first edition of The Strawberry Bricks Guide to Progressive Rock.
 “I’ve always loved record guides.
-Certainly, Ira Robbin’s Trouser Press was the prototype, but growing up in the 70’s with magazines like Circus, Creem and of course Rolling Stone, I’ve always enjoyed the passion writers convey about music.”
-While not listening to prog rock, Snider can be found blogging about personal technology or cheering on the Chicago Blackhawks.
+Certainly, Ira Robbin’s Trouser Press was the prototype, but growing up in the 70s with magazines like Circus, Creem and of course Rolling Stone, I’ve always enjoyed the passion writers convey about music.”
+While not listening to prog rock in his man-cave, Snider can be found blogging about personal technology or cheering on the Chicago Blackhawks.